theimgclist/100DaysOfMLCode/Day8/README.md

 **Day 8 - 14th July, 2018:** Tried training on new dataset
-* Training TensorFlow Object Detection on a new API needs few changes to be done
+* Training TensorFlow Object Detection on a new dataset needs few changes to be done
 * Followed the instructions and made the necessary configuration changes
 * Faced few issues which I was able to resolve using GitHub Issues
 * All this took sometime